ID-Animator: Zero-Shot Identity-Preserving Human Video Generation: Introduction

-The field of ID-specified video generation currently confronts several notable challenges: \begin{enumerate} \item \textbf{High training costs}: Many ID-specified methods need large training costs, often due to the customization modules with large parameter counts and lack of prior knowledge, consequently imposing significant training overheads.
-These training costs hinder the widespread adoption and scalability of ID-specified video generation techniques. \item \textbf{Scarcity of high-quality text-video paired datasets}: Unlike the image generation community, where datasets like LAION-face~\cite{zheng2022general} are readily available, the video generation community lacks sufficient high-quality text-video paired datasets.
+In summary, the field of ID-specified video generation currently confronts several notable challenges: \begin{enumerate} \item \textbf{High training and fine-tuning costs}: Many ID-specified customization methods requires tedious case-by-case fine-tuning costs due to the the lack of enough prior knowledge, consequently imposing significant training overheads at inference time.
+These training costs hinder the widespread adoption and scalability of ID-specified video generation techniques. \item \textbf{Scarcity of high-quality text-conditioned human video datasets}: Unlike the image generation community, where datasets like LAION-face~\cite{zheng2022general} are readily available, the video generation community lacks sufficient high-quality text-video data pairs, especially for human videos.
 Existing datasets, such as CelebV-text~\cite{yu2023celebv}, feature captions annotated with fixed templates that concentrate on emotion changes while ignoring human attributes and actions, making them unsuitable for ID-preserving video generation tasks.
-This scarcity hampers research progress, forcing many endeavors to resort to collecting private datasets. \item \textbf{Influence of ID-irrelevant features from reference images on video generation quality}: The presence of ID-irrelevant features in reference images can adversely affect the quality of generated videos.
-Reducing the influence of such features poses a challenge, demanding novel solutions to ensure fidelity in ID-specified video generation. \end{enumerate}
+This scarcity hampers research progress, leading to repetitive endeavors to collect private datasets. \item \textbf{Influence of ID-irrelevant features from reference images for video generation}: The existence of ID-irrelevant features in reference images can adversely hurt the quality and identity preservation of generated videos.
+How to reduce the influence of such features poses a challenge, demanding novel solutions to ensure fidelity in ID-specified video generation. \end{enumerate} \textbf{Solutions:} To address the above issues, we propose an efficient ID-specific video generation framework, named ID-Animator.
+With the help of the pre-trained text-to-video diffusion model and a lightweight face adapter to encode the ID-relevant embeddings from learnable facial latent queries, our method can largely reduce the training and fine-tuning costs for the first issue, i.e., it can complete training within one day on a single A100 GPU and perform zero-shot inference once the training is done.
+To address the second issue, we build an ID-oriented dataset construction pipeline.
+By leveraging existing publicly available datasets, we introduce the concept of unified captions, which involves generating captions for human actions, human attributes and a unified human description.
+Additionally, we leverage face-relevant recognition techniques to create corresponding reference image pool.
+Trained with the rewritten captions and the extracted facial image pool, our ID-Animator significantly enhances its video generation quality.
+In response to the third issue, we devise a novel random reference training strategy, which randomly samples faces from the face pool and optimize with an ID-preserving objective to decouple ID-independent content from ID-related facial features.